Having the correct equipment when you’re camping is critical to keeping you dry and warm.

 What is a Footprint?

 A footprint is very similar to a tarp, but usually lighter weight, and made to fit the exact size of your tent.
-These are traditionally manufacturer-specific and made for one particular model of tent.
+These are traditionally manufacturer-specific and made for one particular model of the tent.

 Footprints can serve several purposes, but the primary goal is to protect the bottom of your tent.
 When you lay in your tent, your body puts extra pressure on the bottom, which can make gravel, rocks, and roots puncture the tent much more easily.
 This can also cause the waterproof coating to rub off.